 Todd: OK.
 How long have you been playing basketball?

-Todd: At what age were you your best?
+Todd: Wow, at what age were you your best?

 Todd: What position did you play when you played basketball?

 Conrad: Guard.
 A little bit of forward, depending on what kind of team I was playing on.

 Todd: Yeah, were you mainly an offensive or defensive player?